 in order to comply with applicable laws and regulations, and/or any decision by a competent court or administrative authority and/or any dispute resolution service provider the Registry Operator may hereafter retain to oversee the arbitration and mediation of disputes; and/or any other applicable laws, regulations, policies or decrees; or

-to avoid any liability on behalf of the Registry Operator, including their respective affiliates, directors, officers, employees, subcontractors and/or agents; or
+to avoid any liability on behalf of the Registry Operator, including their respective affiliates, directors, officers, employees, subcontractors and/or agents.

-following the outcome of a Sunrise Reconsideration Proceeding (as defined in the respective TLD Policies).

-6.6.
+6.4.
 Registrar represents and warrants that: